Good Morning Creatives!

 Next, find a surface to apply the butterfly wing plate from the ” Sweet Nature” set.
 An acrylic block is perfect for this!

-Dot your alcohol inks on your plate and using “tapping” technique, move your alcohol ink across your plate.
+Dot your alcohol inks on your plate and using the “tapping” technique, move your alcohol ink across your plate.

-TIP: Using colors from the same color family adds depth and decreases the potential for making “mud” if you over mix it.
+TIP: Using colors from the same color family adds depth and decreases the potential for making “mud” if you over-mix it.

 Now it’s time to add texture!
 Once your ink is dry, press your texture plate onto your gel plate.
 This texture plate from Carabelle Studios is one of my favorite because of all the different shapes make for endless possibilities.

 Now simply flip your block over and “stamp” your butterfly wing into your Bible.